A Jedi's Fight - A Star Wars Fan Fiction Story

 "So we don't know anything about their whereabouts.
 They can be everywhere in this galaxy, but their most logical goal would be Palomintar Four.
 How long are they away now?"
 Luke asked.

-"More than a standard fortnight, Luke," Leia answered.
+"About a standard fortnight, Luke," Leia answered.

 "I will see if I can reach one of our padawans, or Liane, using Jedi telepathy tonight, when I'm back on Myr," Luke said, "If not, there's only one option left: we have to be on our guard and notify each other if we notice something unusual on Myr.
 Wedge, can you and Gold Squadron set up surveillance flight over Myr?"